bbeltza/Story-Royale-Engine/README.md

 # add_subdirectory(Engine)

 include(StoryRoyaleEngine)
-# Some errors occur when you're building inside the engine due to the policies (they're like rules) not being set outside, if it occurs, try including this macro:
-# srEngine_policy()

 # Add all of your C/C++ files here
 set(SOURCES "src/entry.cpp") # Note that SOURCES has to remain, this variable is used for the next line